-The far-reaching impact of the work of the Stanford Graduate School of Education is demonstrated by the many projects that serve as connections to a broad community of educators and community leaders.
-They support teachers, students, policy makers, and other professionals, and their sphere of influence—ranging from local to international—continues to grow.
+The far-reaching impact of the work of Stanford Graduate School of Education is demonstrated by the many projects that serve as connections to a broad community of educators and leaders.
+These relationships support teachers, students, policy makers, and other professionals.
+Their sphere of influence—ranging from local to international—continues to grow.

 Formed in 2007, Challenge Success grew out of the success of the highly successful Stressed Out Students Project at Stanford University.
 Founded on the belief that real success results from attention to the basic development needs of children and a valuing of different types of skills and abilities, Challenge Success seeks to inform, inspire, and equip youth, parents, and schools to adopt practices to expand options for youth success.
 The organization offers high-quality professional development workshops for elementary schools, and conferences for schools, parents, and youth to address issues of student health, school engagement, and academic integrity.